aravindh-krishnamoorthy/aravindh-krishnamoorthy/README.md

 This profile is mainly for my private contributions to open source GitHub projects.

 # Current Tasks
 Once the open items on the following list are complete, I will look for new things to do.
-The sign ⚡ is used to mark my current task.
+The sign ⚡ is used to mark my current task/s.

 - [ ] ⚡Solve https://github.com/JuliaLang/julia/issues/47513
 - [ ] ⚡Implement in-place Bunchkaufmann-based generalized eigenvalues and eigenvectors in Julia.
 PR: https://github.com/JuliaLang/julia/pull/50471